2011 NBA playoffs: (1) Chicago Bulls vs. (8) Indiana Pacers

 This was the second playoff meeting between these two teams, with the Bulls winning the first meeting.

 This series pitted the team with the best record in the regular season against the team with the worst record in the playoffs.
-As such this series was expected to be a very easy one for the Bulls.
-However, despite the Bulls winning 4-1 the series was much closer than this figure would indicate.
-Except for the last game each was heavily contested with each of the first 4 being decided by 6 points or less.
-The series could have easily gone 6 or 7 games had the Pacers been able to convert in the end of game situations in each of the first 3 games.
-However, despite their struggles the Bulls were able to take the series and advance to the Eastern Conference Semifinals for the second time since the Michael Jordan era (they advanced to the Eastern Conference Semifinals in 2007).
+As such, this series was expected to be a very easy one for the Bulls.
+However, despite the Bulls winning 4–1, the series was more competitive than the outcome would indicate.
+Every game but the last was tightly contested; the first four games were each decided by six points or fewer.
+The series could easily have gone six or seven games had the Pacers been more successful in the closing moments of each of the first three games.
+However, the Bulls advanced to the Eastern Conference semifinals for just the second time since the Michael Jordan era (the first being 2007).